Acupuncture at Central Lakes Physio Wanaka

 What happens during treatment?

-Your physiotherapist will use very thin, fine, sterile needles for your treatment, they are so thin that sometimes you don’t even feel the needle go in!
-Sometimes just one point may be needled and with Western Medical treatments you may have around 10 needles used simultaneously.
-Your Physiotherapist will always explain your treatment to you before starting and you can have the needles removed at any time.
+Your physiotherapist will use very thin, fine, sterile needles for your treatment.
+Sometimes you don’t even feel them go in, the needles are so thin!
+Sometimes just one point may be needled but with Western Medical treatments you may have around 10 points needled.
+An explanation will always be given by your physio to explain your treatment before starting and you can have the needles removed at any time.